Emka877/pushover-rs/examples/readme.md

-# Note
-The examples will not work, unless you do the following steps:
+# Before running the examples
 * Create a `examples/data/credentials.ron` file
 * Put the following inside that file:
 ```ron